WoW Guide: Death Knight – Blood, Frost and Unholy Tank Guide

 Are you threatening me?

 As a Blood Death Knight, you generate your threat primarily through strong physical attacks.
 The talent tree supports threat generation by passively increasing physical damage – through the Blood Saturation and Bloody Vengeance talents – and by specifically increasing critical hit chance.
 This is achieved through the talents Subversion, Dark Persuasion, and Improved Deathblow.
 Thanks to Mograine’s Might, the threat effect of critical hits is even increased.
-Of course, you can also use the Evil ability, which grants you a greatly increased threat build for the next 30 seconds.
+Of course, you can also use the Evil ability, which grants you a greatly increased threat for the next 30 seconds.
 However, as a tank, you must never forget that you lose health equal to one percent of your maximum health every second.
 Therefore, only use Malice as a threat boost in situations that your healer can handle.
 The talent is certainly even more useful as a support for your strongest damage dealer in the raid.
 You can find a macro for Malice in the Macro section.
 You also get a threat boost from self-cast healing.
 Thanks to Frost Presence, the threat generation from the heals is noticeably high.

 Skill Value 54/8/9